sass/dart-sass/lib/src/embedded/README.md

 The way Dart VM launches lightweight isolates versus Node.js launches worker threads are very different.

-In Dart VM, the lightweight isolates shares program structures like loaded libraries, classes, functions, etc., even including JIT optimized code.
+In Dart VM, the lightweight isolates share program structures like loaded libraries, classes, functions, etc., even including JIT optimized code.
 This allows main isolate to spawn child isolate with a reference to the entry point function.